cckayne/ses-scrambler/CISS/doc/ReadMe.txt

 gcc ciss.c mystring.c iscutils.c iscipher.c scrambler.c -o ciss

-or run the make.bat or make.sh batch files included with the source.
+or run make.bat or make.sh included with the source.

 If you'd like to view cipher-log output during test runs of CISS, please uncomment "//#define LOG" in isctypes.h